tivrfoa/SQLite/README.md

 Be careful with forks and rewrites — there’s often little to gain, but a lot to lose.

-There's probably an [extension](#list-of-sqlite-extensions---by-chatgpt) for everything that you want to do, enabling you to achive your goal while maintaining the stability and portability of the core SQLite library.
+There's probably an extension for everything you need, enabling you to achieve your goal while maintaining the stability and portability of the core SQLite library.

 - [How SQLite is tested](#how-sqlite-is-tested)